 How much weight did you lose?

-Not much, but it had to be done.
-I remember stepping on a scale (for the first time in months) on Thanksgiving when I was 16 years old and being horrified to discover that I weighed 205 pounds.
-Four months later I was down to 180, and now I'm holding steady at about 160.
+Not much but it had to be done.
+I remember stepping on a scale on Thanksgiving when I was 16 years old and being horrified to discover that I weighed 205 pounds.
+Four months later I was down to 180, and now I'm holding steady at 160.